conal/denotational-hardware/Examples/Add/Fin.lagda.md

 ---
-title: Composing correct constructions categorically
+title: Composing correct constructions
 author: Conal Elliott
 ---

-# Composing correct constructions categorically
+# Composing correct constructions

-This chapter is one step in a journey to construct machine-verified hardware design in a simple, principled manner.
+This note takes a few small step in a journey to construct machine-verified hardware design in a simple, principled manner.

 We'll start with addition on statically bounded natural numbers, as provided by the [`Data.Fin`](https://agda.github.io/agda-stdlib/Data.Fin.html) module in [the Agda standard library](https://github.com/agda/agda-stdlib).
 (Most of the functionality is re-exported from [`Data.Fin.Base`](https://agda.github.io/agda-stdlib/Data.Fin.Base.html).)
-The defining module calls these types `Fin n` (for `n : ℕ`), but we'll rename them to `𝔽 n` for the code below.
+The defining module calls these types "`Fin n`" (for `n : ℕ`), but we'll rename them to "`𝔽 n`" for the code below.

 ## Some preliminaries